That's Life! (Australian magazine)

-That's Life! (stylised thats life! and usually abbreviated to TL!) is an Australian entertainment and lifestyle weekly magazine by Are Media.
-It is not related to the United Kingdom magazine publication of the same title, which is published by Bauer Media Group.
-TL! is a reality-based magazine, with most stories contributed by its readers as well as containing puzzles, recipes, health, beauty and fashion advice.
+that's life! (stylised that's life! and usually abbreviated to tl!) is an Australian entertainment and lifestyle weekly magazine by Are Media.
+It is not related to the United Kingdom magazine publication of the same title, which is published by Bauer Media Group. tl! is a reality-based magazine, as well as containing puzzles, recipes, health, beauty and fashion advice.

 In January 2019, that's life! added a monthly edition of the magazine to its publication schedule.
 The magazine also produces a podcast titled "How I Survived."